jhpyle/docassemble/_docs/docker.md

 to install **docassemble** in a multi-server arrangement on [EC2 Container Service] ("[ECS]"), see the [scalability] section.

-# Prerequisites

-Make sure you have at least 12GB of storage space.  (**docassemble** has a lot of large dependencies.)
-At the end of installation, only about 4GB will be taken up, but the build and installation processes require more storage than that to be available.

 # Installing Docker

 If you have a Windows PC, follow the [Docker installation instructions for Windows]{:target="_blank"}.